greg-raven/Department-21/_posts/2009-01-13-how-many-zeros-in-a-billion.md

 - Well Permit Tax
 - Workers Compensation Tax

-(And don’t forget inflation: The hidden tax.)
+(And don't forget inflation: The hidden tax.)

 Not one of these taxes existed 100 years ago, and our nation was the most prosperous in the world.